Tezos Staking: Delegation for Beginners

 What is Tezos staking (baking)?

-Staking (in Tezos we call it “baking”) is a generalized concept of participation in the process of forming blocks in any blockchain, based on Proof-of-Stake consensus algorithm.
+Staking (in Tezos we call it “baking”) is a generalized concept of participation in the process of forming blocks in any blockchain, based on the Proof-of-Stake consensus algorithm.
 Everyone who holds some amount of Tezos coins has the right to produce, sign and validate blocks and get rewards in proportion to their stake.

 The only thing you need to exercise your baking rights is to run a node with baking software and keep it online and up to date.